 While you have been able to have total control over your child’s ABA program at home, it is quite a different matter in the school system, public or private.
-Most autistic children will receive aides, but there is no guarantee that the aide will be trained in ABA or that the school will allow the consultant to be closely involved in educational programming.
+Most children with autism will receive Education Assistants (EAs), but there is no guarantee that the aide will be trained in ABA or that the school will allow the consultant to be closely involved in educational programming.
+And worse, if the EA is trained, they might get bumped by a more senior EA and you have to start the training all over again.

 There have been two major law suits in BC.
 In the Auton, 2000 (http://www.sentex.net/~nexus23/naa_scd.html) lawsuit, parents argued that denying their children medically necessary ABA treatment was discrimination under the Canadian Rights and Freedoms act.
 If ABA was provided through medicare, this would greatly improve access to ABA in the schools.
 This lawsuit was won in BC, but later struck down by the Supreme Court of Canada.
 The Auton 2000 decision is an excellent read to see the historical state of things in BC prior to 2000.
 It is thanks to the BC findings that there were many changes made in BC which included individualized funding for autism treatment (where previously there was nothing) as well as an acceptance that ABA was the best treatment for autistic children.
 We need to be forever grateful to those families who sacrificed their time and money for this lawsuit.